LimeProgramming/USB-serial-mouse-adapter/README.md

 # SDK
 Currently TinyUSB does not work at all in the newest version of the SDK, in my testing anyway.
 So I included the versino of the SDK I'm using until TinyUSB works again.

+# KiCad
+I do hope that the KiCad files are "final" by now.
+Waiting on my own order to arrive.